 LOCATIONS: Click here for a list of Portland polling places.

 Portland residents can register to vote on Election Day at your polling location.

-Portland residents can also register early by mailing in a Voter Registration application or by filling out that form and visiting us in person in the Clerk's temporary space in the Merrill Auditorium Lobby.
+Portland residents can also register early by mailing in a Voter Registration application or by filling out that form and visiting us in person in the Clerk's temporary space in room 24, Basement of City Hall.

 If you are interested in working at the polls on Election Day, submit an online application for either Election Clerk or Deputy Registrar to the City Clerk's office.
 These are paid positions, which make $12/hour.
 No experience necessary; training will be provided.
 You do not need to be a Portland resident to apply.

 Here are all the forms that need to be completed to apply.
 Proof of citizenship and identity documents need to accompany the I-9 form (a passport or driver's license and SS card/birth cert).
 Also a voided check or letter from your financial institution confirming bank routing and account # needs to accompany the direct deposit form.
 All forms need to be signed and dated.